marcbourlon/TipTap/README.md

 (see [Jérôme Etienne's work](https://github.com/jeromeetienne/augmentedgesture.js)), Leap Motion, etc.
 * compensate for human lack of accuracy, leading to almost-simultaneous actions of pointers, instead of simultaneous.
 Think of double bi-tap for example, chances are that you will not tap both fingers twice exactly simultaneously.
-Even if you do, you will not always.
+Even if you do sometimes, you will not always.
 And now, try with tri-tap, or worse, double tri-swipe!
 This inaccuracy was one of the main reason to create this lib, and by far the biggest technical issue to solve.
 To do this, when a pointer event occurs, it will wait for a tiny amount of time to see if other similar events come.
 If it happens, it will group the event together, a bit like what is done natively by iOS with its touch events and the touches\* arrays.
 Let's call this HIC (Human Inaccuracy Compensation).
 * despite the previous step, not miss any event!
 * differenciate simply between tap, tip (long tap), swipe, move, pinch, spread, rotate...
 * give a rich but simple language to define complex gestures, in an Event-like syntax.
 Example: